Skip to main content

 AgentUse checks authentication sources in this order:

-2. Stored API keys (via agentuse auth login) - Stored in ~/.local/share/agentuse/auth.json
+2. Stored API keys (via agentuse provider login) - Stored in ~/.local/share/agentuse/auth.json

 4. Custom environment variables - Using suffix patterns (e.g., ANTHROPIC_API_KEY_DEV) or full variable names